rotbau/rotbau.github.io/_posts/2023-08-03-Mulitcast-on-TKG.md

 title: Enabling Multicast on Tanzu TKGs with Antrea
 ---

-I recently worked with a customer on testing multicast patterns (Pod -> Pod and Pod -> VM) on Tanzu TKG with antrea.
-Antrea is OSS Kubernetes CNI developed by VMware and is currently a CNCF sandbox project.
-This use case was around Tanzu Kuberntes Grid Supervisor (TKGs) which is Kubernetes integrated into vSphere.
+I recently worked with a customer on testing multicast patterns (Pod -> Pod and Pod -> VM) on Tanzu TKGs with antrea.
+Antrea is an OSS Kubernetes CNI developed by VMware and is currently a CNCF sandbox project.
+The use case was around Tanzu Kuberntes Grid Supervisor (TKGs) which is Kubernetes integrated into vSphere.

-The Antrea CNI multicast support is Alpha, so the feature gate needs to be enabled to use it.
+Antrea CNI multicast support is Alpha, so the feature gate needs to be enabled to use it.
 This is normally done via an antrea-config configmap object.
-However TKGs supervisor controls these objects and setting the antrea-config cm directly will have the changes reverted by the supervisor.
-As of vSphere 8.0 update 1c you can create an AntreaConfig object that allows you to modify the configuration of Antrea per TKG workload cluster.
+However TKGs supervisor controls these objects and setting the antrea-config cm directly will result in the changes being reverted by the supervisor.
+As of vSphere 8.0 update 1, you can create an AntreaConfig object that allows you to modify the configuration of Antrea per TKG workload cluster.

 I'm not going to dig into vSphere with Tanzu components, setup or configuration.
-Please reference [VMware's official documentation](https://docs.vmware.com/en/VMware-vSphere/index.html) to learn all about vSphere with Tanzu.
+Please reference [VMware's official documentation](https://docs.vmware.com/en/VMware-vSphere/index.html){:target="_blank"} to learn all about vSphere with Tanzu.
 Also note that Tanzu Kuberentes Grid with Standalone Management Cluster support directly editing the antrea-config configmap to change the Antrea configuration.
-Refer to [Antrea upstream documents](https://antrea.io/docs/v1.12.1/docs/feature-gates/) for that.
+Refer to [Antrea upstream documents](https://antrea.io/docs/v1.12.1/docs/feature-gates/){:target="_blank"} for that.

 ## Test Setup
 - vCenter 8.0u1c